Part 1: Overview of the Digestive System

 The visceral peritoneum covers the external surfaces of most of the digestive organs, and the parietal peritoneum lines the body wall of the abdominopelvic cavity.

 Peritoneal cavity is located between the visceral and parietal peritoneums and is filled with serous fluid.

-	Mesentery is a double layer of peritoneum that extends to the digestive organs from the body wall.
-It allows blood vessels, lymphatics, and nerves to reach the digestive organs, and holds the organs in place as well as stores fat.
+Mesenteries are a double layer of peritoneum that extends to the digestive organs from the body wall.
+They allow blood vessels, lymphatics, and nerves to reach the digestive organs, and hold the organs in place as well as store fat.

 Retroperitoneal organs are found posterior to the mesentery, lying against the dorsal abdominal wall.

 The splanchnic circulation serves the digestive system and includes those arteries that branch off the abdominal aorta to serve the digestive organs and the hepatic portal circulation.